Chapter 171 — Driver's License

 Installment Payments

-If you owe money from a car accident judgment, you can ask the court to let you pay in installments.
-If you make …
+If you owe money on a motor vehicle accident judgment, you can ask the court that entered it for permission to pay in …

 171.185